planttheidea/micro-memoize/README.md

 _defaults to [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is)_

 Custom method to compare equality of keys, determining whether to pull from cache or not, by comparing each argument in order.
-There are simple options available for deep / shallow comparison, or you can pass your own function for custom comparison.
+There are simple string options available for deep / shallow equality comparisons, or you can pass your own function for custom comparison.

 ```ts
 type Arg = {